Joint Score-Threshold Optimization for Interpretable Risk Assessment: Introduction

-We introduce a constrained mixed-integer optimization framework that addresses these challenges while preserving the interpretable point-score structure essential for clinical adoption.
-Our approach formalizes the partial-label learning problem for ordinal risk assessment, where each instance $i$ has a feasible label set $\Sset_i$ encoding label uncertainty, and the optimization respects these constraints without fabricating labels for ambiguous cases.
-We jointly optimize $(\beta, \tau)$ to capture their interdependence under the ordinal structure.
+We introduce a constrained mixed-integer optimization framework for patient risk classification that addresses these challenges while preserving the interpretable point-score structure essential for clinical adoption.
+Our approach handles settings where labels exist only for extreme risk categories.
+In the extreme case (which applies in our clinical application), intervention-censored outcomes prevent reliable labeling of middle-risk categories entirely.
+We can confidently identify only the extremes: patients who experienced adverse events despite interventions (high-risk) and those who remained event-free without resource-intensive interventions (low-risk).
+Patients who received interventions but remained event-free have maximally uncertain labels, as it is not possible to fully determine whether interventions prevented adverse events or were unnecessarily applied.
+For these ambiguous cases, we do not force a label and exclude them from training.
+We retain these cases for validation, comparing the distributions of scores between risk categories across models.

 We embed misclassification costs that increase with ordinal distance and allow directional asymmetry, directly aligning the training objective with deployment priorities.
 When middle categories lack labeled examples, we prevent threshold collapse through minimum gap constraints derived from incumbent tools or cross-validation, maintaining clinically meaningful risk stratification.
-Finally, we derive a constrained score optimization (CSO) relaxation using softplus losses that preserves the asymmetric, distance-aware training signal while enabling efficient optimization for large-scale problems, extending ideas from smooth hinge losses \cite{rennie2005smooth} to the ordinal setting with partial supervision.
+Finally, we extend ideas from smooth hinge losses \cite{rennie2005smooth} to the ordinal setting with our derived constrained score optimization (CSO) relaxation, which uses softplus losses to preserve the asymmetric, distance-aware training signal while enabling efficient optimization for large-scale problems.
+We develop a joint model optimization pipeline with MIP and CSO, and apply this methodology to a case study of improving the Johns Hopkins Fall Risk Assessment Tool (JHFRAT) for assessing inpatient fall risk.

 The remainder of this paper is organized as follows.
-Section 2 presents our mixed-integer programming formulation and convex relaxation.
-Section 3 describes experimental evaluation on clinical risk assessment tasks.
-Section 4 discusses computational considerations, limitations, and deployment aspects.
-Section 5 concludes with implications for precision medicine.
+Section \ref{sec:related-work} highlights related work in the area of ordinal risk assessment with regression methods and constrained optimization.
+Section \ref{sec:methods} presents our mixed-integer programming formulation and convex relaxation.
+Section \ref{sec:experiments} describes experimental evaluation on clinical risk assessment tasks.
+Section \ref{sec:discussion} discusses computational considerations, limitations, and deployment aspects.
+Section \ref{sec:conclusion} concludes with implications for precision medicine.